 Changes in demand for data scientists

 But the market, as markets do, has reacted.
 The main result has been a “commoditization” of training.
 Faster, cheaper, more superficial programs are churning out data scientists in several months rather than requiring a master’s degree, which served as the previous industry standard.
+So we can start to see why a lack of data scientists could save AI.

 Taking this all a step in the wrong direction, new, automated machine learning tools (AutoML) make it possible to generate research questions about data without much understanding of data science and research.
 With a few clicks, data problems are “solved” in ways that can mislead the AI using the algorithms published as open source on the internet.
 According to a study published in Gartner, by 2020 automation is expected to power about 40% of data research tasks.